tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 * `date`: the requested delivery date of this order line.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
 * `quantity`: the requested quantity of this order line.
 Quantity has a decimal `1234.56` format with any number of digits.
 * `status`: The [logistics status](#logistics-status) of this scheduled delivery according to the buyer.
 * `transportMode`: The Mode of Transport used for the delivery of goods as required by the buyer.
-UNECE.org Recommendation 19 is advised for Mode of Transport values.
+[UNECE.org Recommendation 19](https://tfig.unece.org/contents/recommendation-19.htm) is advised for Codes for Modes of Transport.

 ## Logistics status